 Method #1: Incorporate More Automation

-For example, if you’re still relying on a combination of spreadsheets and software systems that require manual re-keying of information, you’re at risk for human errors and long lag times.
-Reconciliation processes that require hunting for information and mistakes can direct staff attention away from higher-level, customer-focused activities such as managing disputes or improving the customer experience with better communication.
+Still relying on spreadsheets and software requiring manual input is error-prone and has long lag times.
+Reconciliation processes requiring tracking information and mistakes distract staff from managing disputes or improving customer experience communication.

-By using a cloud and blockchain-based payment solution like Paystand, you can eliminate repetitive processes and easily scale to manage a growing invoice volume.
-Automation means that invoices are sent to customers immediately, and digital payments are collected instantly with just the click of a button.
+A cloud and blockchain-based payment solution like Paystand can cut repetitive processes and quickly scale to manage a growing invoice volume.
+Automation means invoices are sent to customers immediately, and digital payments are collected instantly with just a button.

 Method #2: Expand Payment Options and Links

-Sometimes it can seem that customers are hunting for any excuse to avoid paying a bill.
-One thing you can do to ameliorate this is to reduce the number of possible excuses by expanding the payment options you can accept.
-If you can accept credit card payments, ACH, paper checks, and direct bank transfers, customers will be more likely to find a payment option that matches their preferences.
+Sometimes customers are looking for any excuse to avoid paying a bill.
+One thing to ease this is to reduce the possible reasons by expanding the payment options you can accept.
+If you accept multiple methods, customers will be more likely to find an option that matches their preferences.

-When you automate your AR process and send digital invoices with a “pay now" button embedded into the communication, payment can be completed in one click if account numbers are saved.
-If reminders are needed, the same payment link can be embedded in every communication to customers, making it as convenient and easy as possible to take care of the invoice expediently.
-Reminders, emails, and the transactions themselves can be automated, which means funds are immediately transferred and available, keeping your DSO as low as possible.
+When you automate your AR process, you can send digital invoices with an embedded "pay now" button.
+Payments are completed in one click if account numbers are saved.
+The same payment link can be embedded in every customer communication if reminders are needed.
+This makes it as convenient and easy as possible to expedite the care of the invoice.
+Automated reminders, emails, and transactions mean funds are immediately transferred and available, keeping your DSO as low as possible.

 Method #3: Be Creative With Payment Terms

-Although it is generally accepted to offer 30-to-60-day payment terms to customers in many industries, there's no reason that you can't incentivize earlier payments.
-Customers are already accustomed to paying late fees if they remit invoices outside agreed-upon payment terms.
+Although offering 30-60 day payment terms to customers in many industries is generally accepted, there's no reason you can't incentivize earlier payments.
+Customers are accustomed to paying late fees if they remit invoices outside agreed-upon payment terms.

-Getting payments faster benefits your organization, so it’s reasonable to share some of those advantages with early paying customers.
-For example, consider offering discounts for quick payments or rewarding those customers who consistently pay earlier with sneak peeks at new products or services or special rewards.
+Fast payments benefit your organization.
+It's reasonable to share their advantages with early-paying customers.
+Consider offering discounts for quick payments or rewarding those who consistently pay earlier with special rewards.

-Be sure to communicate your payment terms clearly upfront, and also explain the benefits of paying early and the penalties for late payments to shape customer behavior.
+Be sure to communicate your payment terms upfront and explain the early-payment benefits and the late payment penalties to shape customer behavior.

 Method #4: Use AI to Personalize Collections

-Artificial intelligence (AI) and machine learning (ML) technologies can provide a wealth of data to help you personalize collections processes.
+Artificial intelligence (AI) and machine learning (ML) technologies provide data wealth to help you personalize collections processes.
 For example, AI and ML can analyze a customer's risk profile based on past behavior, payment history, communications preferences, and more.

-By using this information, you can create more effective outreach based on payment terms, type of receivable, and particular categories.
+This information can create more effective outreach based on payment terms, receivables, and particular categories.
 Automating the collection process in this way allows you to be more diligent about collecting past-due accounts with less effort, which leads to lower DSO.

 Method #5: Prune High-Risk Customers

-Although this means potential lost income in the short run, your organization will save countless hours trying to manage those accounts and collect payments in the long run.
-That time can be better spent working with customers who have short-term payment issues, improving customer service for your best customers, or acquiring new customers that are more diligent about paying invoices on time.
+That time can be better spent working with customers with short-term payment issues, improving customer service for your best customers, or acquiring new customers who are more diligent about paying invoices on time.

-As you implement one or more of these initiatives to reduce your DSO, remember that you’ll need to have continuous training, education, measurement, and recognition to keep your company focused on sustained change.
-It's all too easy in a department like AR to return to comfortable, familiar ways of processing invoices and dealing with late-paying customers.
+Implementing one or more of these initiatives to reduce DSO requires continuous training, education, measurement, and recognition to keep your company focused on sustained change.
+It's too easy in a department like AR to return to comfortable, familiar ways of processing invoices and dealing with late-paying customers.

-An organization must find ways to incentivize and reward its financial staff for implementing more efficient ways to operate in order to reduce DSO in a more permanent and sustainable way.
+Organizations must find ways to incentivize and reward their financial staff for implementing more efficient ways to reduce DSO permanently and sustainably.

 Ready to Learn More About How Paystand Can Help You Reduce DSO?

-If you're interested in learning more about how Paystand's solution can help you reduce DSO, reach out to us today.
-Our software helps you manage, optimize, and automate payments, providing all the tools to help you get paid faster.
-Schedule a free demo or call us anytime at 1-800-708-6413.
+Contact us today if you want to learn more about how Paystand's solution can help you reduce DSO.
+Our software enables payment management, optimization, and automation, providing all the tools to help you get paid faster.
+Book a free demo today!